rkilambi/R/README.md

 # R
-contains all the projects in R
+contains all the projects in R programming